 If your bike tires are already burning for Durango, we don't blame you.
 But not so fast.
 There are a few things those who live here year-round know best:

 Rule 1: Don't make notes on a napkin, says director Ed Zink, of the Iron Horse Bicycle Classic and Durango guru.
 Buy a map.
 Your best bet for finding rides right from Durango is the easy-to-use Durango Area Recreation Map.
 For longer routes in the surrounding San Juans, try the aptly named Bicycle Route on Public Lands of Southwest Colorado or the detailed Trails Illustrated topo.
 Some trail maps are available online.

 Rule 2: Watch the weather.
 Tricky weather fronts can roll in at any moment, so be prepared — especially on a route like Hermosa, where there are no outs along the way.
 The summer rain pattern, which starts in July and runs through August, brings afternoon thunderstorms that riders should be on the alert for.

 Rule 3: Monitor your own body.
-New trails have a way of tempting bikers to explore further without the right equipment.
+New trails have a way of tempting bikers to explore farther without the right equipment.
 Fill your CamelBak a little fuller than you'd like; you don't want to run short on water here.
 And, of course, slather on the sunscreen.
 And when it comes to your bike, take the extra tube and a pump.

 Photo: Courtesy of the Durango Area Tourism Office.